tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 Finally, to enable SSL, just go over to the "SSL" tab and switch it on to "Full."
 The process is similar to the process for [enabling CloudFlare SSL with Github Pages](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/) -- the main difference is just in the DNS settings we set up earlier.

 ## Wrapping It Up
 Well, that's about it.
 At this point feel free to try this out with your static site for real and feel free to scale up or down the memory and instance counts as you see fit.
-I find in practice I can get away with 32M of memory for a simple Jekyll site and a single instance since the CloudFlare CDN is doing the brunt of the work.
+I find in practice I can get away with 32M of memory (perhaps even less) for a simple Jekyll site and a single instance since the CloudFlare CDN is doing the brunt of the work.

 Thanks for taking the time to read through all of this and good luck!